dune-copasi/dune-copasi/doc/docusaurus/docs/param_tree.md

 ### `[grid]`

-The grid is entred by a [GMSH file][GMSH] and should be formed by triangles and recangles in 2D or tetraedra and hexahedra in 3D.
-It must define *physical group*s, each refering to a different compartment.
+The grid is entred by a [GMSH file][GMSH] and should be formed by triangles and rectangles in 2D or tetraedra and hexahedra in 3D.
+It must define *physical group*s, each referring to a different compartment.
 Each *physical group* can only be formed the same collection of geometric types.

 | Key | Type | Description |